usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 [[↑] Back to top](#salesforce-admin-questions)

 ### When you convert a Lead what does it become?
-When an initial contact with the customer is initiated, a lead is generated in the salesforce.
+When an initial contact with 'a person who is interested in your product/service' is initiated, a lead is generated in the salesforce.
 Now, depending on the further interactions, a lead can be converted into either an opportunity, an account or a contact.

-If the customer shows any interest in buying the product/service you are offering, a lead turns into an opportunity.
-When a customer buys your product/service, the opportunity is closed with the status of "Closed/Won".
-This creates an account in the salesforce under your org and a corresponding contact is also created for the purpose of further communication.
+If the lead shows any interest in buying the product/service you are offering, a lead turns into an opportunity.
+When a lead buys your product/service, the opportunity is closed with the status of "Closed/Won" and an account/corresponding contact in  salesforce for the purpose of further communication.

 However, if the customer shows no interest in buying the product/services, it is closed with the status of "Closed/Lost".